netdata/ansible/.github/ISSUE_TEMPLATE/AgentReleaseChecklist.md

 - [ ] Verify that the demo sites have updated to the new release, and if not update them
 - [ ] Verify that the Helm chart update has been merged
 - [ ] Send a pull request to Digital Ocean Marketplace repository with the update to chart and app version for the agent

-### Once no further hotfixes are required:
-- [ ] Announce the end of the soft code freeze for the release in #agent on Slack
-- [ ] Merge `develop` back into `master` and delete the branch
-- [ ] Find a list of any remaining PRs targeting the `develop` branch (search PRs using `is:open is:pr base:develop`) and notify their authors to update to target the master branch.